 - Replace old plumbing or fixtures that may have lead.
 Lead pipes will have a dull gray look and can easily be scratched by a key.

+ACWD does not test customer's water for lead on a regular basis.
+However, select homes are tested for our Lead and Copper Rule compliance every three years.
+Although testing has concluded for 2018, we will be testing again in 2021.
 You can have your water tested by any state-certified lab.
 ACWD provides as a courtesy to its customers a list of local state-certified commercial laboratories.
-Please click the link below to be taken directly to the list, or navigate from the main web page to: Customers ->Water Quality-> Local State-Certified Commercial Laboratory Services.
-Local State-Certified Commercial Lab Services
+Please click the link below to be taken directly to the list.

 2) Center for Disease Control information about lead in drinking water: http://www.cdc.gov/nceh/lead/tips/water.htm

 3) US Environmental Protection Agency information about lead: http://www.epa.gov/lead

 4) American Academy of Pediatrics information about children and lead in drinking water: https://www.healthychildren.org/English/safety-prevention/at-home/Pages/Lead-in-Tap- Water-Household-Plumbing.aspx